English Learner (EL)

 Tier 3: Individual targeted interventions supplement core classroom instruction.
 Additionally, students in need of social emotional support continue to receive more intensive support

 Many previously viewed the MTSS process as a triangle that focuses intervention on students who are performing below grade level expectations.
 The Harlem School District has begun to seek out ways to view intervention as a diamond and establish interventions for students who are performing above grade level expectations in all of our schools.
 Thus, the same logic of providing targeted and intensive intervention for our gifted and high achieving students would occur and become part of the MTSS process.
 While classroom teachers will provide Tier 2 enrichment, the Gifted and Enrichment Specialist will provide additional Tier 3 support.

 Positive Behavior Interventions and Supports (PBIS) is a proactive systems approach to establishing the behavioral supports and social culture and needed for all students in a school to achieve social, emotional, and academic success.

 As a Response to Intervention model, PBIS applies a three-tiered system of support, and a problem-solving process to enhance the capacity of schools to effectively educate all students.

 Literacy and Numeracy Support

-The professional devleopment specialists provide literacy and numeracy support for teachers in the Harlem School District.
+The professional development specialists and the gifted and enrichment specialist provides literacy and numeracy support for teachers in the Harlem School District.
 Classroom support is provided through coaching cycles, small group instruction and individual assistance.
-The professional development specialists facilitate on-going collaborative professional development focused on current evidence-based best instructional practice.
+These specialists facilitate ongoing collaborative professional development focused on current evidence-based best instructional practice.

 Disclosure of Federal Participation (Stevens Amendment)